-With more than 850,000 podcasts available to download and only 525,600 minutes in a year, it can be hard to know where to start or which shows are worth pressing play on.
+With more than 2 million podcasts worldwide available to download and only 525,600 minutes in a year, it can be hard to know where to start or which shows are worth pressing play on.

 We searched the podcast universe to find shows that will keep you interested and entertained, whether you’re on a road trip, heading out for that dreaded-but good-for-you run, making dinner or sorting your sock drawer.

 Here are 10 podcasts that should be on every engineer’s playlist.

 Engineering Heroes delves into the engineering challenges facing us today.
 Founded and hosted by Melanie and Dominic De Gioia, each week the pair chat to a different engineer about their career and area of expertise.

 Its fourth season wrapped up last year, but this Australian podcast is still worth a listen as it looks at topics from the problem with space junk to ethics in AI and overcoming imposter syndrome.
 There’s even an episode with Sean Brady, host of the next podcast on this list.